alves-dev/nutri-track/.docs/extra.md

 Você pode então executar seu executável nativo com: `./build/nutri-track-1.0.0-SNAPSHOT-runner` Se você quiser saber mais sobre como construir executáveis nativos, consulte <https://quarkus.io/guides/gradle-tooling>.

-## Related Guides

-- REST ([guide](https://quarkus.io/guides/rest)): A Jakarta REST implementation utilizing build time processing and Vert.x.
-This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
-- Flyway ([guide](https://quarkus.io/guides/flyway)): Handle your database schema migrations
-- REST Jackson ([guide](https://quarkus.io/guides/rest#json-serialisation)): Jackson serialization support for Quarkus REST.
-This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it
-- Hibernate ORM with Panache ([guide](https://quarkus.io/guides/hibernate-orm-panache)): Simplify your persistence code for Hibernate ORM via the active record or the repository pattern
-- JDBC Driver - MySQL ([guide](https://quarkus.io/guides/datasource)): Connect to the MySQL database via JDBC